Edwin Barclay

 Edwin James Barclay (5 January 1882 – 6 November 1955) was a Liberian politician, poet, and musician who served as the 18th president of Liberia from 1930 until 1944.
 He was a member of the True Whig political party, which dominated the political governance of the country for decades.
 Under Barclay's leadership, Liberia was an ally of the United States during World War II.

 Early life

 Edwin Barclay's paternal grandparents moved from Barbados to Liberia with their children in 1865.
 They were among a minority of immigrants from the Caribbean but shared with the Americo-Liberians a culture with an English base, considerable mixed-race ancestry, and a shared history.
 Edwin's father, Ernest Barclay, and uncle, Arthur Barclay, became important politicians in Liberia.

 In 1901, at the age of 19, Edwin wrote a Liberian patriotic song, "The Lone Star Forever."
-Barclay and his wife Euphemia had three children.
+Barclay and his wife Euphemia had three children: Mary Barclay Dumbar, Siata Isabel Barclay, and Earnest Barclay.
 In addition, they fostered future Liberian Ambassador to the U.S., George Arthur Padmore (1915–2005).

-He had three children: Mary Barclay Dumbar, Siata Isabel Barclay, and Earnest Barclay.